demisto/content/Packs/CrowdStrikeAPI/Integrations/CrowdStrikeAPI/README.md

 Note: In this documentation, we will use the [Incident and detection monitoring APIs](https://falcon.crowdstrike.com/support/documentation/86/detections-monitoring-apis) as an example.

 ## Authorization
-In order to use the integration client ID and client secret, of an API client the relevant API scopes granted, are required.
+To use the CrowdStrike API integration, you need the ID and secret of an API client that has right scopes granted to it.

-For more details, refer to the [CrowdStrike OAuth2-Based APIs documentation](https://falcon.crowdstrike.com/support/documentation/46/crowdstrike-oauth2-based-apis).
+For details, refer to the [CrowdStrike OAuth2-Based APIs documentation](https://falcon.crowdstrike.com/support/documentation/46/crowdstrike-oauth2-based-apis).

 **Note**: The integration stores in cache the API access token based on the permissions it is first run with, so if the permissions are modified, it is recommended to create a new instance of the integration.